mrusme/superhighway84/README.md

 ## Known Limitations

 - The OrbitDB that Superhighway84 uses is a public database, meaning everyone can alter its data.
-Since its using a standard _docstore_, PUT and DELETE events can alter existing data.
+Since it's using a standard _docstore_, PUT and DELETE events can alter existing data.
 This issue will be solved in the future by customizing the store to ignore these types of events.